 Some businesses are unable to operate (either partially or fully) during the pandemic.
-The Coronavirus Job Retention Scheme (CJRS), which is also referred to as the furlough scheme, provides that HM Revenue & Customs (HMRC) will reimburse 80% of an employee's salary to their employer up to a mazimum of £2,500, for hours not worked, so that workers can be paid to stay at home.
+The Coronavirus Job Retention Scheme (CJRS), which is also referred to as the furlough scheme, provides that HM Revenue & Customs (HMRC) will cover a portion of an employee’s usual monthly wages, if an employer records them as being on furlough.
+An employee cannot do any work for their current or associated employer whilst they are furloughed.

 The Chancellor announced the implementation of the CJRS on 20 March 2020.
 The aim of this scheme is to provide financial support to businesses during the coronavirus pandemic.